Disallowance and reservation in Canada: 1867–1881: Macdonald and Mackenzie

 Following Confederation in 1867, the Dominion government began the process of interpreting the new British North America Act and determining the responsibilities of each level of government.
 Parliament passed the Department of Justice Act in 1868, which gave the Minister of Justice the responsibility to examine provincial legislation.
 Prime Minister John A. Macdonald held the position of Minister of Justice and shortly after the passing of the Department of Justice Act brought forward to Cabinet a report on June 8, 1868, approved as Order in Council P.C.
 1868-0611 describing the role of the Department of Justice and government of Canada when utilizing the powers of disallowance and reservation.
-Macdonald's Order in Council outlined four reasons disallowance would be considered by the department of justice for a provincial enactment: the enactment as a whole is illegal or unconstitutional; the enactment is illegal or unconstitutional in part; in areas of shared federal-provincial jurisdiction the enactment clashes with an Act of Parliament; or the enactment affects the interests of the Dominion negatively.
-Macdonald's Order in Council also required that the department of justice complete a report on the offending provincial enactment that included the reasons why disallowance was necessary.
-Macdonald followed his own recommendations closely and produced a report each year listing the provincial enactments he did not find objectional, and a separate report of the provincial enactments he found objectionable based on the criteria in the Order in Council.
-Macdonald's Order in Council also recommended that the minister of justice communicate with the province of an offending enactment to seek a solution before utilizing the power of disallowance.
-La Forest notes that despite a report stating that a provincial enactment was considered by the minister of justice to be not objectional, there were instances where those enactments were disallowed.
-While minister of justice, Macdonald actively drafted these legislative reports with his deputy minister Hewitt Bernard, however the successor liberal minister of justice Antoine-Aimé Dorion wrote his own reports.
+Macdonald's Order in Council outlined four reasons disallowance would be considered by the department of justice for a provincial act: the act as a whole is illegal or unconstitutional; the act is illegal or unconstitutional in part; in areas of shared federal–provincial jurisdiction the act clashes with an Act of Parliament; or the act affects the interests of the Dominion negatively.
+Macdonald's Order in Council also required that the department of justice complete a report on the offending provincial act that included the reasons why disallowance was necessary.
+Macdonald followed his own recommendations closely and produced a report each year listing the provincial acts he did not find objectionable, and a separate report of the provincial acts he found objectionable based on the criteria in the Order in Council.
+Macdonald's Order in Council also recommended that the minister of justice communicate with the province of an offending act to seek a solution before utilizing the power of disallowance.
+La Forest notes that despite a report stating that a provincial act was considered by the minister of justice to be not objectionable, there were instances where those acts were disallowed.
+While minister of justice, Macdonald actively drafted these legislative reports with his deputy minister Hewitt Bernard, however the successor Liberal minister of justice Antoine-Aimé Dorion authored his own reports.
 Dorion's successor Télesphore Fournier had Bernard draft the reports and merely wrote that he concurred on the report.

-The first enactment to be disallowed by the Macdonald government was An Act to empower the Police Court in the City of Halifax to sentence Juvenile Offenders to the Halifax Industrial School passed by the Nova Scotia Legislature in 1868.
-The enactment was disallowed in August 1869 as it dealt with criminal law, which was within the exclusive constitutional jurisdiction of the federal government.
+The first act to be disallowed by the Macdonald government was An Act to empower the Police Court in the City of Halifax to sentence Juvenile Offenders to the Halifax Industrial School passed by the Nova Scotia Legislature in 1868.
+The act was disallowed in August 1869 as it dealt with criminal law, which was within the exclusive constitutional jurisdiction of the federal government.